-Professor Amanda Salis is a full-time research scientist at the University of Sydney’s Boden Institute of Obesity, Nutrition, Exercise & Eating Disorders at the Charles Perkins Centre.
+Professor Amanda Salis is a full-time research scientist at the University of Sydney’s Boden Institute of Obesity, Nutrition, Exercise and Eating Disorders at the Charles Perkins Centre.

-In addition to her current NHMRC Senior Research Fellowship, her current research is funded by NHMRC project grants, totaling over $2.4 million.
+In addition to her current NHMRC Senior Research Fellowship, her current research is funded by NHMRC project grants, totalling more than $2.4 million.

 As this is a hands-on practical workshop, it is best suited to those who already have a set of analysed original research results that are ready to be written up as a paper, or an early draft of an original manuscript or systematic review (not a narrative review).

 $220 (inc. GST) including morning and afternoon tea.

 Note: this course is already discounted, and no further discounts (eg, for students or affiliates) will be offered.